blue-sky-r/ASUSddns/asus-ddns/README.md

 ASUS do not provide any modality to delete existing DNS record.
 Based on few forum discussions the once created record is kept on DNS server for years (like 2-3 years).
 So do not relay on expiration. many public DDNS services will expire record if not updated frequently.
-This is definetly not the case of ASUS DDNS.
+This is not the case of ASUS DDNS.
 As we know that name is bound to device HW the only way to relase already bound name is to unbound it.
 Follow these steps to make existing bound name available (unbound):

-1) if you have access to the device:
+* you **have access** to the device to which the name is bound:
   * use registration procedure to bind a new dummy name
   * old name will be unbound and become available again immediatly (after TTL)
-2) if you do not have acces to the device:
+* you do **not have acces** to the device to which the name is bound:
   * find MAC and PIN of device to which the name is bound
   * use white-hat cheating to bind new dummy name to this device
   * old name will be unbound and become available again immediatly (after TTL)